atbcb/usab-uswds/_pages/ict/guide/web.md

 `<a href="javascript:myFunction();">Start myFunction</a>`

 This technique does not cause accessibility problems for assistive technology.
 A more difficult problem occurs when developers use images inside of JavaScript URL's without providing meaningful information about the image or the effect of the anchor link.
-For instance, the following link alsoinvokes the JavaScript function myFunction, but requires the user to click on an image instead of the text "Start myFunction":
+For instance, the following link also invokes the JavaScript function myFunction, but requires the user to click on an image instead of the text "Start myFunction":

 `<a href="javascript:myFunction();"><img src="/myFunction.gif"></a>`